Otsu's method: Limitations and variations

 Like all other global thresholding methods, Otsu's method performs badly in case of heavy noise, small objects size, inhomogeneous lighting and larger intra-class than inter-class variance.
 In those cases, local adaptations of the Otsu method have been developed.

-Moreover, the mathematical grounding of Otsu's method models the histogram of the image as a mixture of two Normal distributions with equal variance and equal size.
-Otsu's thresholding may however yield satisfying results even when these assumptions are not met, in the same way statistical tests (to which Otsu's method is heavily connected) can perform correctly even when the working assumptions are not fully satisfied.
-However, several variations of Otsu's methods have been proposed to account for more severe deviations from these assumptions, such as the Kittler-Illingworth method.
+Moreover, the mathematical grounding of Otsu's method models the histogram of the image as a mixture of two normal distributions with equal variance and equal size.
+However, Otsu's thresholding may yield satisfying results even when these assumptions are not met, in the same way statistical tests (to which Otsu's method is heavily connected) can perform correctly even when the working assumptions are not fully satisfied.

+Several variations of Otsu's methods have been proposed to account for more severe deviations from these assumptions, such as the Kittler–Illingworth method.

 A variation for noisy images

 A popular local adaptation is the two-dimensional Otsu's method, which performs better for the object segmentation task in noisy images.
 Here, the intensity value of a given pixel is compared with the average intensity of its immediate neighborhood to improve segmentation results.